amazonpay-labs/amazonpay-sample-app-v2/ios/README.md

 <img src="docimg/payment.png" width="400">

 When you access the URL passed from the Amazon Pay API above, the payment processing page (also known as the spinner page) will be displayed.
-While this screen is being displayed, Amazon is processing the payment, including credit, on the Server side, and error handling is also being handled on this screen.
+While this screen is being displayed, Amazon is processing the payment, including authorization, on the Server side, and error handling is also being handled on this screen.
 When the payment process is complete, you will be automatically redirected to the URL for the relay page specified in "Processing when clicking the purchase button".

 ### Relay page